GOP Trump critic Adam Kinzinger won't run - ExBulletin

 GOP Trump critic Adam Kinzinger won’t run

-WASHINGTON (AP) Republican Representative from Illinois Adam Kinzinger, a critic of Donald Trump who is on the panel investigating the deadly attack on the Capitol on January 6 by supporters of the former president, announced on Friday that he would not run again next year.
+WASHINGTON (AP) Republican Representative Adam Kinzinger of Illinois, a critic of Donald Trumps who is on the panel investigating the deadly Jan.6 attack on Capitol Hill by former supporters of the president, announced on Friday that he would not stand would not represent next year.

 The military veteran, who has represented his northern Illinois district since 2013, was one of 10 House Republicans who voted to impeach Trump for inciting insurgency on Capitol Hill.
 Kinzinger joins GOP Representative Anthony Gonzalez of Ohio as one of 10 who have decided to step down from Congress.